-The WAPB chief, as program manager, is the final authority and responsible for managing all WAPB surface water quality monitoring programs and projects.
-Each section chief, as project officer, guides and supervises planning of environmental data collection projects and is responsible for quality control (QC) procedure implementation and project data collection activities.
+The WAPB branch chief, as program manager, is the final authority and responsible for managing all WAPB surface water quality monitoring programs and projects.
+Each section chief, as program officer, guides and supervises planning of environmental data collection programs and is responsible for quality control (QC) procedure implementation and program data collection activities.